Frequently Asked Questions from first time visitors to the National Theatre.

 Where is the entrance?

-There are many entrances, but the main and most useful one is by the Bookshop on the ground floor, adjacent to the riverside.
-The Cottesloe Theatre has its own entrance on the east side of the building, which is generally only open before performance times.
+There are many entrances, but the main and most useful one is by the big, red, temporary theatre on the ground floor, adjacent to the riverside.

 What time is the NT open?